paulroberts68/issue-aggregator/CONTRIBUTING.md

     $ git commit -m "A brief summary of the commit
     >
     > A paragraph describing what changed and its impact."

+## Coding conventions

+We want the code you submit to play nicely with our technical stack.
+Please follow these code conventions.

+1. All Java Code will follow standard coding practices found here:[https://google.github.io/styleguide/javaguide.html](https://google.github.io/styleguide/javaguide.html)